desihub/imaginglss/_sources/datapipeline.txt

       --conf CONF  Path to the imaginglss config file, default is from DECALS_PY_CONFIG

-Here is an example job script that works on Edison (Note that python-mpi-bcast is used):
+Here is an example job script that works on Edison (Note that python-mpi-bcast is used).
+Submit the job script with :code:`sbatch`.

 .. code-block:: bash